CyrilSharma/Blog/content/article/ggs1.typ

 #import "/typ/templates/blog.typ": main
 #show: main.with(
-  title: "GGS1",
-  desc: "Guns Germs and Steel Part 1",
+  title: "Guns Germs and Steel",
   date: "2025-05-20",
-  tags: ("guns germs and steel", "books", "notes"),
+  tags: ("books", "notes"),
 )

 == How Could Disease Be So Deadly?